DURECT Corporation (DRRX): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The company began its operations in Cupertino, California.
+The company began its operations in Cupertino, California, a location it maintained for decades.

 Founding team members

-Dr. James E. Brown played a pivotal role in the company's founding and served as its long-term President and CEO.
+A pivotal figure in the company's founding and its long-term leadership was Dr. James E. Brown, D.V.M., who served as President and CEO.

 Initial capital/funding

-While initial seed funding details aren't widely publicized, a significant early financial milestone was the company's Initial Public Offering (IPO) on the Nasdaq exchange in September 2000, raising substantial capital to fuel its research and development programs.
+While early seed funding details are not widely publicized, the first major capital infusion came from its Initial Public Offering (IPO) on the Nasdaq exchange in September 2000, which raised substantial funds to fuel its early research and development programs.

 Year Key Event Significance

-2000 Initial Public Offering (IPO) Provided necessary capital for pipeline development and established the company in the public markets.
+2000 Initial Public Offering (IPO) on Nasdaq Secured necessary capital for pipeline development and established the company in the public markets.

-2003 First Partnered Product Approval (Sufentanil Patch) Validated the company's drug delivery technology, though the product was later discontinued by the partner.
+2003 First Partnered Product Approval (Sufentanil Patch) Validated DURECT Corporation's proprietary drug delivery technology platform.

 DURECT Corporation (DRRX) Ownership Structure

-Institutional Investors 43.5% Includes mutual funds, pension funds, and investment advisors holding significant blocks.
+Institutional Investors 24.00% Includes mutual funds, pension funds, and investment advisors like BlackRock, Inc. and The Vanguard Group, Inc.

-• Norman L. Sussman, M.D. - Chief Medical Officer
+• Norman L. Sussman, M.D., FAASLD: Chief Medical Officer.

 DURECT Corporation (DRRX) Mission and Values